fbpx

 Tips for growing alpine strawberries

 Like most berries, these plants thrive in well-drained soil (sandy, with air voids).
 They also appreciate rich ground.
-A mulch of fine compost will do well on top of the soil.
+A mulch of compost will do well on top of the soil.

 You may also wish to place dry straw around the plant to keep weeds down.
 If you do decide to mulch with straw, ensure there are no seeds in the straw before you use it as a surface mulch.
-The berries will sit nice and dry up on the straw, which will keep them from rotting.
+The berries will sit nicely and dry up on the straw, which will keep them from rotting.

 Alpine strawberry from garden